ntacv/autonomous_gama_modeling/README.md

 Or too high of proba\_brake\_law
 Or too low of fiability caused by long distance driven Gets money
+The type of the car is defined by the main proba_car_type (which could be a general parameter based on government influence, marketing and advertising influense) and the number of accident a resident has been part of. for each accident the probaility to move to autonomous is increased.

 ### The management